Ahmeddaayy/Streaming-Status-Self-Bot/README.md

 # Streaming Status

 ### Made by: Ahmed
-Streaming Status which stays on your discord profile 24/7!
+Streaming Status which stays on your discord profile.